APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-At the age of four, Penny Abeywardena emigrated from Sri Lanka to the United States with her family to flee a civil war.
-She spent her youth as an undocumented immigrant, based in Los Angeles and, as she describes, living the reality of a 1980’s version of a “Dreamer.”
+These are amazing feats, especially since Penny has faced a lot of roadblocks along the way.
+As a child, she emigrated from Sri Lanka to the United States with her family to flee a civil war.
+She spent her youth as an undocumented immigrant based in Los Angeles and, as she describes, living the reality of a 1980s version of a "Dreamer."
 The struggles of living in the shadows were compounded by domestic violence at home.
-Read More >

 Prior to the Mayor of New York City’s appointment, Penny was the Director of Girls and Women Integration at the Clinton Global Initiative.

 Penny is a life-long advocate of women’s rights and is a vocal champion for sustainability and social justice.
-Her contribution to social justice has been recognized and celebrated by the United Nations, the World Economic Forum and the French American Foundation, among others.
+Her contributions to social justice have been recognized and celebrated by the United Nations, the World Economic Forum and the French-American Foundation, among others.

 “It sounds kind of trite, but lived experiences really do matter, right?” she said in an interview with The New York Times.
 “You get into so many theoretical conversations with people who are trying to empathize, as they should, which is great.
 But there’s something very visceral about fighting for women and girls when you’ve gone through those experiences yourself.”

 Penny was recently appointed to the rank of Knight in France’s National Order of Merit by President Macron for her global leadership on diplomacy, human rights and sustainability.
-In December 2020 she was awarded the Golden Helsinki Medal by Mayor Vapaavuori for the creation of a global network of local governments achieving sustainable development efforts.
+In December 2020, she was awarded the Golden Helsinki Medal by Mayor Vapaavuori for the creation of a global network of local governments achieving sustainable development efforts.
 Penny was also recognized by the French American Foundation as a Young Leader (2017) and named a World Economic Forum Young Global Leader (2016).
-Read Less ^

 Speaker Videos